NMAP commands with examples Introduction

 NMAP show only open ports

-The below nmap command with option '--open' is used to display only open ports of any IP.
+The below nmap command with option '--open' is used for displaying only open ports of any IP.

 # nmap --open 192.168.1.23 Nmap scan report for 192.168.1.23 Host is up (0.00076s latency).
 Not shown: 998 filtered ports PORT STATE SERVICE 25/tcp open smtp 80/tcp open http